Put nuts on your grocery list!

 Nuts are excellent sources of many vitamins and nutrients.
 They also have numerous health benefits for people with diabetes, including lowering blood sugar and cholesterol, and reducing your risk of heart disease.

-If you have diabetes, put nuts on your grocery list.
 Be sure to choose nuts that are raw or dry roasted (without oil) and free of added salt and sugar, to ensure that you’re enjoying the healthiest nut options.

 Nuts and heart health